YottaDB/YDBDoc/GTMAdminOps/dse.rst

 .. parsed-literal::
    DSE> CHANGE -FILEHEADER -NULL_SUBSCRIPTS="EXISTING"

 This command changes the Null Subscripts field of the file header to EXISTING.
 Note that DSE cannot change the null subscript collation order.
-See GDE chapter for more information on changing the null subscript collation.
+See the `GDE chapter <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_ for more information on changing the null subscript collation.

 Example: